sapegin/washingcode-book/manuscript/100_Code_style.md

 ## To semicolon or not

 JavaScript is one of the very few languages that doesn’t require a semicolon at the end of each line, but also doesn’t mind having them.
-This created countless arguments over the past two decades.
+This has created countless arguments over the past two decades.

 Normally, I’d say I don’t care, as long as it’s automated.
 But there’s one thing that made me prefer having semicolons in JavaScript after each line.
-This reason is called Automatic semicolon insertion (ASI): JavaScript will try to guess where to put semicolons when there are non in the code, and sometime it does it wrong.
+This reason is called _automatic semicolon insertion_ (ASI): JavaScript will try to guess where to put semicolons when there are none in the code, and sometimes it does it wrong.
 This is a perfect example:

 <!-- prettier-ignore -->
 ```js